retainful/site/content/blog/abandoned-cart-solutions-cloud-based-solutions-vs-self-hosted-plugin-based-solutions.md

 Well, as I mentioned earlier, SaaS providers like us, use our own queueing and scheduling systems.
 At Retainful, we’ve built our queuing infrastructure on top of the Amazon AWS SQS and SNS services for email scheduling and sending.

+<cta url="https://app.retainful.com/register" rel="noopener" target="_blank">Try Retainful for Free!</cta>

 Let’s say, you want to send your first email remainder 15 minutes after a cart is abandoned.
 The customer will get the email exactly after 15 minutes.
 Because our infrastructure can handle millions of queue jobs and scale automatically.
-You can check out the [power SQS](https://aws.amazon.com/sqs/).
+You can check out the <link-text url="https://aws.amazon.com/sqs/" rel="noopener nofollow">power SQS.</link-text>

 ### 3. Email Deliverability